magento/knowledge-base/src/troubleshooting/general/paypal-payflow-pro-active-carding-activity.md

 The PayPal Payflow Pro integration in Magento is being actively targeted by carding activity, where attackers attempt hundreds of $0 transactions with stolen credit cards to check the card’s validity.

-The activity currently targets versions of this Payflow Pro integration that were included in Magento 2.1.x, 2.2.x, 2.3.x for Open Source and Commerce (on prem and cloud).
+The activity currently targets versions of this Payflow Pro integration that were included in Magento 2.1.x, 2.2.x, 2.3.x for Open Source and Commerce (on-premises and cloud).
 The carding activity is inherent to the way Payflow Pro is integrated into shopping carts.

 >![info]
 >